AugustMiller/kirby-architect/readme.md

 </select>
 ```

-The blank `option` element is inserted when a field is not required in the blueprint, or the third argument is `false`: `Architect::field_options_menu('variety', 'density', false);`. `true` as the third argument makes the menu required.
+The blank `option` element is inserted when a field is not required in the Blueprint, or the third argument is `false`: `Architect::field_options_menu('variety', 'density', false);`. `true` as the third argument makes the menu required.
 Use `null` as the third argument to use the default behavior (or whatever your override preference is), when passing the fourth language-override argument.

 ### Get arbitrary Blueprint data